WesleyMucelo/WesleyMucelo/README.md

 - 🌱 I’m currently taking my bachelor's degree in Computer Science and Engineering at Universidade do Minho.
 - 📚💻 I enjoy coding and learning new things.
-- 💬 I´m a student based in Braga, Portugal.

 ##